 When it comes to requesting repairs, you should typically only expect major things to be fixed.
 Items that will have an adverse effect on your enjoyment of the home.
 You don’t want to be too demanding and lose out on the house.

 You are not creating a massive punch list of items to fix before move-in.
 Cosmetic fixes of any sort should be left alone.
 However, there are certain fixes your lender might require before releasing the funds.

-After the Home Inspection in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area: What to Fix and What to Forget
+After the Home Inspection in North Carolina & New Jersey: What to Fix and What to Forget

 Typically, you should expect/ask for the following to be covered…